 3. Student Loan Repayment Assistance Programs

-Another option to manage student loan payments is to get help through a student loan repayment assistance program (LRAP).
+Another option to help with student loan payments is to go through a student loan repayment assistance program (LRAP).
 This is free help with your student loans.
-Many states, government agencies, nonprofits and other organizations offer student loan assistance, usually as a way to attract qualified employees.
+Many states, government agencies, nonprofits, and other organizations offer student loan assistance, usually as a way to attract qualified employees.

-This student loan repayment assistance tool can help you filter LRAPs by your occupation, state and type of assistance.
-It’s worth checking to see if you can get free help with your student loans.
+You can use financial tools to determine if this program is right for you and your budget.
+This student loan repayment assistance tool, for example, can help you filter LRAPs by your occupation, state, and type of assistance.
+It’s worth checking out to see if you can get free help with your student loans.

 4. Deferment or Forbearance

-If you need a break from your student loan payments altogether, deferment and forbearance can help by pausing payments.
+You now know how to lower student loan payments.
+But what if you need a break from your student loan payments altogether?
+Deferment and forbearance can help by pausing payments.

-Deferment can be a good option for federal student loans.
-It can be granted for disability, unemployment, financial hardship, a return to college or military service.
+Deferment can be a good option if you have federal student loans.
+It can be granted for disability, unemployment, financial hardship, or a return to college or military service.
 Subsidized student loans won’t accrue interest while in deferment.

 Forbearance can also be granted to pause student loan payments.
 However, all student loans will continue to accrue interest while in forbearance.